Hudson-Odoi to Bayern: Sarri confirms Chelsea won't let winger join Bundesliga champions | Goal.com

 He has made just three substitute appearances in the Premier League in the 2018-19 campaign, with his six starts for the club having come in the domestic cup competitions and Europa League.

-Indeed, Hudson-Odoi was named as a starter in Sunday's 3-0 win over Sheffield Wednesday and he was on the scoresheet as he neatly controlled the ball and cut inside onto his left foot before finding the net past Keiren Westwood.
+Indeed, Hudson-Odoi was named as a starter in Sunday's 3-0 win over Sheffield Wednesday and he was on the scoresheet too, neatly cutting inside onto his left foot before finding the net past Keiren Westwood.

+Bayern have bid as high as £35 million ($46m) for the winger and were willing to negotiate further with the Blues following news of Hudson-Odoi's transfer request.

+The latest comments from Sarri may well put paid to that, however, with it appearing that Chelsea will block any attempt by the Bundesliga side to lure the 18-year-old to Germany.